-Ultrasound technologies have matured to the point where we are seeing them directly benefit patients and save lives.
-EVMS has committed to developing a 4 year ultrasound curriculum such that our student graduates are suitably prepared to integrate this technology into their practice routines improving their patient outcomes.
-However, as a new and evolving science there is much work to be done to properly train and prepare students using this emerging and evolving technology.
+Ultrasound technologies are rapidly advancing.
+These tools are effective in teaching and can directly benefit patients.
+EVMS has committed to developing a four-year ultrasound curriculum so that our graduates are prepared to integrate these technologies into their practice routines, improving patient outcomes.
+But as a new and evolving science, there is much work to be done to properly train and prepare students using this emerging and evolving technology.

-The EVMS Department of Pathology and Anatomy is actively involved in developing ultrasound phantoms related to women’s health issues.
+EVMS Pathology and Anatomy is actively involved in developing ultrasound phantoms related to women’s health issues.
 These phantoms are designed to train physicians, surgeons and students in the reading, scanning and recognition of benign and metastatic breast lesions as well as placental placement issues associated with pregnancy screening.